kylevitale/DSConfig2/README.md

 # DSConfig2
-A simple script to more easily configure AD Directory Services on OS X.
+A simple script to configure Directory Services for AD on OS X.

 Change all three computer names, bind and un-bind, and set AD config options without all that typing.
 Ugh.